 “You call this spring, Pani Director?”

 “The Poles are romantics, Agent Porter.
-Tomorrow it is already April.
+It is already April.
 It should be spring.”

 Her window glided back up.

-Jay leaned on one fender, Kulski on the other, and Basia’s wheels gained enough traction to bolt up the ramp and disappear into traffic.
+Jay leaned on one fender, Kulski on the other, and her wheels gained enough traction to bolt up the ramp and disappear into traffic.
 Brushing off their hands, they walked to the detective’s car.
 Along the embankment stood a row of kiosks with chairs chained to naked umbrella poles embedded in cement blocks.
-Beyond them, a neglected houseboat strained at its lashings.
+Beyond them, a houseboat strained at its dock lines.
 “What is this place?”
 Jay asked.

 “A park,” the detective told him.
 “It is very popular in the summer.
 Now, it is too cold except for young people.”